burtonr/sqlrest/README.md

 # sqlrest
-A simple GoLang RESTful api proxy to a database
+ sqlrest is an API proxy for MS-SQL databases for easier database access in serverless functions

 # About
 The idea came from the ~need~ want to turn full size APIs into a group of serverless functions.
 It was quickly discovered that the connections to a database take around 5-7 seconds.
 No good for a serverless function!